Performance of the world economy

 The main aspects relating to the economic and financial performance of the Group are as follows:

-Inevitably, the operating costs were burdened by higher costs for:
+Inevitably, operating costs are currently burdened by higher costs for:

-- staff recruited well in advance of plant start-up for the necessary on-site training;
+- staff recruited in advance of plant start-up for the necessary on-site training;

 - staff training;